William Cassady Cattell

-Rev. William Cassady Cattell D.D., LL.D (August 30, 1827 – February 11, 1898) was a Presbyterian divine and educator of the United States, serving as the 7th president of Lafayette College.
+Rev. William Cassady Cattell D.D., LL.D (August 30, 1827 – February 11, 1898) was a Presbyterian divine and educator of the United States and the 7th president of Lafayette College.

-Early life
+Early life and education

-William Cassady Cattell was born in Salem, New Jersey, on August 30, 1827, to Thomas and Keziah Cattell, a merchant and banker respectively.
+Cattell was born in Salem, New Jersey, on August 30, 1827, to Thomas and Keziah Cattell, a merchant and banker, respectively.
 He had five brothers and two sisters, one of his brothers, Alexander G. Cattell, later served as a New Jersey state senator.

-Cattell started his schooling in his native town of Salem before studying for two years in Virginia under the care of his older brother, Thomas (who would later become a professor at Lincoln University).
-He returned to New Jersey, attending The College of New Jersey (now Princeton University), graduating with high honors in 1848.
-He returned to Princeton the following year to attend the Princeton Theological Seminary where he graduated in 1852.
-Following his graduation he spent an extra year at the seminary to take further part in Oriental Studies under professor Joseph Addison Alexander.
+Cattell started his schooling in Salem before studying for two years in Virginia under his older brother, Thomas, who later became a professor at Lincoln University in Oxford, Pennsylvania.
+He then returned to New Jersey, where he attended the College of New Jersey, which is now Princeton University, and graduated with high honors in 1848.
+He returned to Princeton the following year to attend the Princeton Theological Seminary, where he graduated in 1852.
+Following his graduation, he spent an extra year at the seminary to take further part in Oriental studies under professor Joseph Addison Alexander.

 Career

-Cattell's first job was as the associate principal at the Edgehill Preparatory School located in Princeton, New Jersey.
-He stayed there for two years before accepting a position teaching Latin and Greek at nearby Lafayette College in Easton, Pennsylvania, in 1855.
-Here, Cattell taught for five years before resigning to become a pastor at the Pine Street Presbyterian Church in Harrisburg, Pennsylvania, in 1860.
+Cattell's first job was as the associate principal at the Edgehill Preparatory School in Princeton, New Jersey, where he worked for two years.
+In 1855, he a position teaching Latin and Greek at nearby Lafayette College in Easton, Pennsylvania.
+Cattell taught at Lafayette College for five years.
+In 1860, he resigned to become a pastor at the Pine Street Presbyterian Church in Harrisburg, Pennsylvania.

-Lafayette College
+Lafayette College president

 With the onset of the American Civil War, Lafayette College saw a drastic reduction in its student population, and therefore struggled financially to stay afloat.
 In 1863, nearing bankruptcy, the college's board of trustees reached out to Cattell, then practicing in Harrisburg, asking him to return to the school in an effort to save it from economic ruin.
-Cattell accepted the call later that year and was officially inaugurated as the college's seventh president in July, 1864.
+Cattell accepted the call later that year and was officially inaugurated as the college's seventh president in July 1864.